Axact: Investigations

+On 26 May 2015, the Federal Investigation Agency arrested Shoaib Ahmed Shaikh for investigation.
+As the FBR had received intelligence that BOL had been using illegal equipment, Shoaib was ordered to submit evidence of legitimate procurement.
+On 5 June 2015, Ayesha Sheikh, Shoaib's wife was indicted on charges of money laundering in connection with Axact and BOL.

 The issue was also taken up in the Senate of Pakistan where Chairman of the Senate Raza Rabbani constituted a committee to probe into the issue.
 Pakistan's tax authorities and the SECP also initiated investigations into the company.

-New details released on 10 April 2016 in the report state that this scandal is “bigger than initially imagined."

 It is alleged that Axact took money from over 215,000 people in 197 countries; that the CEO Shoaib Shaikh is the owner of several shell companies in the US and other Caribbean countries that were used to route the monies into Pakistan; that Shaikh used an alias on documentation linked to these offshore companies; that Shaikh became a citizen of Saint Kitts and Nevis, a small Caribbean island nation that sells passports to rich investors; that Axact sales agents' employees used "threats and false promises" and impersonated government officials to take money from customers generally in the Middle East; and that the company earned at least US$89 million in its final year of operation.

+Aftermath

-Axact CEO Shoaib Shaikh was acquitted of money laundering charges in August 2016 due to lack of evidence.
-Criminal charges concerning alleged fake degrees were concluded in 2018.
+Axact CEO Shoaib was acquitted of money laundering charges in August 2016.

+Shoaib was initially acquitted of all other related criminal charges, but this was reversed when it became clear that the presiding judge had been bribed.

 During the investigations, Pakistan Chief Justice called the scam a national shame.
-A sessions court in Pakistan on July 5, 2018, convicted Shoaib Sheikh and 22 others in the case and sentenced them to 20 years in prison.
+In 2018, Shoaib and 22 others were convicted and sentenced to 7 years in prison.
 The judge also imposed a fine of Rs1.3 million on each of the convicts.

-In Dec 2016, Umair Hamid, 30, the Axact's Assistant Vice President of International Relations was arrested and charged in a criminal complaint filed in federal court in Manhattan with wire fraud, conspiracy to commit wire fraud and aggravated identity theft for his Axact-related activities.
+In December 2016, Axact's Assistant Vice President of International Relations Umair Hamid was arrested in the United States.
+He was charged with wire fraud, conspiracy to commit wire fraud, and aggravated identity theft in a US federal district court for his Axact-related activities.
 Hamid was found guilty in August 2017 and sentenced to 21 months in prison.

+In March 2023, Shoaib was arrested and remanded to custody on a charge of bribing the judge in the 2016 case to secure an acquittal.
+Shoaib was reported in the 2023 bribery case to have confessed to having completed a transaction worth Rs1,500,000 to the judge in the prior case.

+Shoaib has since been acquitted of all charges by the Sindh High Court and the Islamabad High Court.